< PREV | NEXT > | INDEX | SITEMAP | GOOGLE | UPDATES | BLOG | CONTACT | $Donate? | HOME

 [2.2] MIM-104 PATRIOT

-[2.3] THAAD
+[2.4] THAAD

-[2.4] US NMD DEVELOPMENT
+[2.5] US NMD DEVELOPMENT

 [2.1] BOEING BOMARC

-* One of the more interesting and controversial SAMs of the 1950s and 1960s was the Boeing BOMARC, which was fielded by the US Air Force, not the Army -- suggesting there was some elaborate turf battle at work.
+* One of the more interesting and controversial SAMs of the 1950s and 1960s was the Boeing BOMARC, which was fielded by the US Air Force, not the Army -- suggesting some elaborate turf battle at work.
 BOMARC a very long range missile that was described as a "pilotless interceptor", marking it as a USAF weapon system -- and indeed was originally given the USAF designation code of "XF-99", indicating an "experimental fighter" type.

-BOMARC began as conceptual studies conducted by Boeing Aircraft for the Air Force in the mid-1940s under the title of "Ground To Air Pilotless Aircraft" (GAPA), in which a wide range of types of drones were considered for air defense use.
+BOMARC began as conceptual studies conducted by Boeing Aircraft for the Air Force in the mid-1940s under the title of "Ground To Air Pilotless Aircraft (GAPA)", in which a wide range of types of drones were considered for air defense use.
 GAPA was completed in 1949, and Boeing began development of an operational continental air-defense missile based on the studies, leveraging off research conducted by General Electric (GE) under the THUMPER program and the University of Michigan Aeronautical Research Center (MARC) under the WIZARD program.
 The new SAM project was designated "BOMARC", for "Boeing-MARC".

 The BOMARC was a pilotless aircraft with a long, sleek, spikelike fuselage, clipped delta wings mounted high and towards the back, and a conventional tail assembly with similarly clipped delta surfaces.
 The wingtips pivoted to act as ailerons, while the tip of the tailfin pivoted to act as a rudder, and the "all-moving" tailplanes pivoted to act as elevators.